Hair Salon Tip Calculator

 Hair salon tipping etiquette

-When multiple people work on your hair in one visit, tip each person individually.
-Calculate the tip separately for your colorist and your stylist based on each person's service cost, and hand the cash to each of them directly.
-Leaving one combined tip at the front desk creates ambiguity about how — or whether — it gets distributed.
+When multiple people work on your hair, tip each person individually.
+Tip your colorist and stylist separately based on each person's service cost.
+Hand the cash to each of them directly.
+Leaving one tip at the front desk and hoping it gets split right is risky.

 Frequently asked questions